FrancoisChabot/abulafia/README.md

 Abulafia is still in early development.
 While many features work as intended, there are still a LOT of work to be done before it can be considered usable in a real environment.

-At the moment, validating parsers (parsers with `Nil` as the destination type) "should" work fine accross the board.
+At the moment, validating parsers (parsers with `Nil` as the destination type) should work fine accross the board.
 Feel free to report any and all bugs you encounter related to them.

-Parsing to dst still needs a lot of love.
-The sequence pattern in particular only handles very basic cases right now.
+Parsing to a value now works in many scenarios, but there are known holes (when dealing with collections of collections for example).
+These can be worked around using semantic actions in general, but we still want to improve the native handling.

 ## Requirements